-Many investors’ biggest financial concern is whether they’ll be able to save enough for retirement.
-Only 13% of workers reported feeling “very confident” they will have enough money to live comfortably in retirement, according to the 2013 Retirement Confidence Survey by the Employee Benefit Research Institute.1
+The biggest financial concern for many investors is whether they’ll be able to save enough for retirement.
+Only 18% of workers reported feeling “very confident” they will have enough money to live comfortably in retirement, according to the 2014 Retirement Confidence Survey by the Employee Benefit Research Institute.1

-Investors typically address this concern by cutting their household expenses to boost savings or adjusting their investment strategy for higher potential returns.
-Those efforts are valuable, but another aspect of your financial strategy also can have a big impact on your ability to save—the institutions and tools you use to manage your money.
+Investors typically address this concern by cutting their household expenses to boost savings or by adjusting their investment strategy for higher potential returns.
+Those efforts are valuable, but another aspect of your financial strategy can also have a big impact on your ability to save: the institutions and tools you use to manage your money.

 “These moves are very simple, but they’re often overlooked,” says William “Sam” McLimans, senior vice president of cash management at Fidelity.
 “And over time, they can amount to significant savings.”

 Of course, acquiring the right saving habits (saving more, working longer, maintaining an appropriate asset mix, maintaining appropriate health and disability insurance, etc.) is the first and most important order of business.
 However, once this is under control, consider these four cash management techniques to boost your retirement savings:

 If you find a financial services institution that offers the mix of products and services you need with low or no fees, consider consolidating your accounts with that provider.
 Having your checking, brokerage, and retirement accounts all in one place can make it easier to set up automated transfers between accounts.

 What’s more, the institution may provide additional tools that give you a comprehensive look at your overall cash position across all accounts, helping you make better decisions about when and how to invest.
 For example, an account dashboard or cash alert feature can show you when you have more cash than you need in your checking account to cover monthly expenses.
 In that case you could set a one-time electronic transfer into a brokerage or retirement account and invest that money toward retirement.